Soccer-Takeover deal for Newcastle United edges closer

 There was no mention in it, however, of the Saudi Public Investment Fund (PIF) which has previously been reported as the prospective majority shareholder.
 Media reports stated the group will take an 80 percent shareholding should the deal go through.

-British billionaire Mike Ashley, who made his fortune from sportswear retailer Sports Direct (Frasers Group), has owned United since 2007.
+British billionaire Mike Ashley, who made his fortune from sportswear retailer Sports Direct (Frasers Group) FRAS.L, has owned United since 2007.

 Sky Sports television said the asking price was understood to have dropped to around 300 million pounds ($378.33 million) from a previous 340 million, with Ashley willing to structure payments.